reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

        - if it makes changes to its local memory, that change is not automatically reflected in the memory of other processors
        - it is up to the programmers to explicitly define how and when data is communicated between the nodes in a distributed system
          - this is a disadvantage
-     - advatange of a distributed memory architecture is that its scalable
+     - advantage of a distributed memory architecture is that its scalable
        - when more processors are added to the system, memory also increases
        - it makes it cost effector to use commodity, of the shelf computers and networking equipment to build large distributed memory systems
      - most supercomputers use some form of distributed memory architecture or a hybrid of distributed and shared memory